braedonbillingsley/Portfolio/README.md

 # Portfolio
-My personal portfolio showcasing Software Engineering experience.
+Personal portfolio webpage showcasing a biography, my Software Engineering experience, and a guestbook.